123xan456/Web-Scraping-Tutorial/README.md

 # Web-Scraping
-Finding people easily in the most legal of legal ways I promise
+Finding Malaysians easily in the most legal of legal ways (promise)